Nursing home

-In the United States, while nearly 1 in 10 residents age 75 to 84 stays in a nursing home for five or more years, nearly 3 in 10 residents in that age group stay less than 100 days, the maximum duration covered by Medicare, according to the American Association for Long-Term Care Insurance.
+In the United States, while nearly 1 in 10 residents aged 75 to 84 stays in a nursing home for five or more years, nearly 3 in 10 residents in that age group stay less than 100 days, the maximum duration covered by Medicare, according to the American Association for Long-Term Care Insurance.
 Some nursing homes also provide short-term rehabilitative stays following surgery, illness, or injury.
 Services may include physical therapy, occupational therapy, or speech-language therapy.
 Nursing homes also offer other services, such as planned activities and daily housekeeping.
 Nursing homes may offer memory care services, often called dementia care.